Reducing the risk of stillbirth

 You can sleep on either side.
 To sleep comfortably on your side, try putting a pillow between your legs and another behind your back.
 This can prevent or ease back pain.

-It’s OK if you wake up on your back.
-Just settle back to sleep on your side.
+If you wake up on your back, just settle back to sleep on your side.

 Maintaining a healthy lifestyle in pregnancy